MungoMeng/Panorama-OpticalFlow/README.md

 * `-top_img`: specify the file name of the top photo such as 'top.tif'.
 * `-flow_alg`: specify the mode of calculating optical flow (pixflow_low/pixflow_search_20).

-The code only outputs a panoramic image as final result, but, if you want, you can uncomment some lines in the `main.cpp` to get intermediate results of stitching each photo in each iteration.
+Normally, the code only outputs a panoramic image as the final result.
+If needed, you can uncomment some lines in the `main.cpp` to get intermediate results of stitching each photo in each iteration.

 ## Alternative version
 We also provide an alternative version code in the `./CPU_4Input`.
 This program can be used when you have 4 horizontal